plotly/plotly.js/CUSTOM_BUNDLE.md

 npm i
 ```

-Note: You can always switch to a new version with:
+Note: You can always switch to another version with:
 ```sh
 git fetch
 git checkout <version>